hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/13-capture-refund.md

 5. Add refund notes, if desired.
 6. Click Refund $X via HiPay

-The status of the order to evolve:
+The status of the order will evolve to:
 - **Partially refunded**: If you have not refunded all of the items in the order
 - **Refunded**: If you have refunded all of the items